jasonadamyoung/rambleon-org/content/posts/2011-12-01-career-advice.md

 Do shit.
 Know your shit.
 Don’t talk shit.

-That’s my blinding glimpse of the obvious advice for the day
+That’s my blinding glimpse of the obvious advice for the day.